Here is a YouTube video slide show that sums all of this up, and a detailed version of my story is below. Let me know what you think.

 Clearly, I have known I have eating issues.
 I have known it most of my life.
 What I did NOT know is that I’m not a psycho and there are actually other people in the world just like me.
 Other people with the same bizarre eating habits exist.
 Wow.
 Who knew?
 I always thought I was some freak of nature, born with this crazy problem, that had no fix and I was pretty much doomed.

 So how did I fix it?
 I didn’t.
 I haven’t.
 I’ve just improved it.
 I honestly believe I will always have eating issues.
 I still get nervous at the idea of going to someone’s house for dinner, but at least now I do not lie about it or make excuses.
-I have not eliminated every bad habit, and yes I still eat fast food sometimes – and right now I’m battling a diet coke addiction that needs to STOP posthaste.
-I’m not perfect.
+I have not eliminated every bad habit, and yes I still eat fast food sometimes – but I can take it or leave it, and if i do consume fast food it is usually in small portions.

 With the help of friends, online and in real life – I started getting OUT of my comfort zone.
 I made myself get active and do things; even when it hurt, even when I was tired.
 I asked God to give me the courage and fierce bravery I needed to TRY new foods, even though they terrified me to no end.
 I added several items to my very limited diet.
 Instead of trying to change my whole life on the ever-elusive Monday that never comes, I decided to focus on ONE habit at a time.
 Just one thing.